Dmitrijv/fend19-html-css/readme.md

 ![preview](/readme/marsone.png)

 Three desktop views were converted to a fully responsive webpage.
-All work on the project was performed following Progressive Enhancement principle which means that a basic (mobile first) wireframe with placeholder text and images was crearted first.
-Desktop version was then developed using real images and text content.
+All work on the project was performed following Progressive Enhancement principle which means that a basic (mobile first) wireframe with placeholder text and images was created first.
+Desktop version was then developed using real images and text.

 ## Travel